noellimx/project-6-backend/readme.md

 ## Configuration

-Let's enforce no reading of variables from environment for now.
+No reading of variables from environment for now.
 All configurations (paths, variables etc) should be stored in a json file `config.json`.
-Path to this file is assigned to `$HOME/customkeystore/< "test" | "production" >/config.json` and will be parsed as a global configuration struct.
+Path to this file is `$HOME/customkeystore/< "test" | "production" >/config.json` and will be parsed as a global configuration in the program.
 The config is confidential and MUST NOT be commited into repository.

 The json shape of global configuration can be found in package `config`